idiap/bob/doc/IntroCxxDevelopment.rst

    experience any problems with running cmake, it is recommended to first remove this cache file and try again.

-Special case: Introducing external header files and libraries
+Special case: introducing external header files and libraries
 =============================================================

 The line that starts with ``bob_add_executable`` is just a CMake macro that